 For businesses with less than 500 employees, generating less than €100 million turnover or having less than€86 million in gross assets, our specialist R&D incentive advisers can help you claim back up to 33p for every £1 spent on R&D through the SME R&D Relief scheme.
 We can work with you to calculate your overall tax relief, so that you can focus on doing what you do best – running your business.

 Companies with more than 500 employees, generating more than €100 million turnover and boasting over €86 million in gross assets can claim back 11p in every pound of qualifying R&D expenditure through the R&D Expenditure Credit (RDEC).
 We can help optimise new and previous R&D tax claims to obtain higher rebates and automate ongoing annual claims to minimise your company’s overall input in the process.

 On average, Kene Partners has secured £66,000 in R&D tax relief for its clients which continues to be reinvested back into their businesses.

 So, why do investors love R&D tax credits so much?

-R&D tax credits effectively enhance the expenditure incurred in doing the R&D, and refunds this to offset against company profits or as a cash sum if the company is loss-making.
+R&D tax credits effectively enhance the expenditure incurred in doing the R&D and refund this to offset against company profits or as a cash sum if the company is loss-making.
 This typically results in the re-investment towards further developing the products and services.

 For example, if your business is struggling with cash flow, it may need an investor to pump more money into the company to fund staffing costs.
-However, these costs could be funded following an R&D Tax Claim based reimbursement instead, thus freeing up investor funds for other means or reducing reliance on investors all together.
-Whatever the route of re-investment of R&D Tax Credit based funds, additional value has been added to the business that enables it seek a wider range of business options.
+However, these costs could be funded following an R&D Tax Claim based reimbursement instead, thus freeing up investor funds for other means or reducing reliance on investors altogether.
+Whatever the route of re-investment of R&D tax credit based funds, additional value has been added to the business that enables it to seek a wider range of business options.

 In addition, R&D tax credits may also enable spending projects and resources that will push the business forward such as new members of staff, training, equipment and even acquisitions.